Populations at Risk

 The Federal Government of Somalia and AMISOM have a Responsibility to Protect civilians from war crimes and crimes against humanity as they battle against Al-Shabaab and other armed extremist groups.

 On 30 August the UN Security Council (UNSC) passed Resolution 2372, which recalled the Federal Government of Somalia's responsibility to protect its population and to build its national security forces in full compliance with IHL and IHRL.
-Resolution 2372 also renewed AMISOM's mandate until 31 May 2018.
+Resolution 2372 also renewed AMISOM's mandate until 31 May 2018 and lowered AMISOM's troop ceiling to 21,626.
+AMISOM is expected to fully withdraw from Somalia by 2020.

 International partners should continue to support efforts aimed at defeating Al-Shabaab and enhancing national governance, as well as protecting and promoting human rights in Somalia.

-The Somali government and AMISOM must ensure that their military campaigns against Al-Shabaab are carried out in strict adherence with IHL and IHRL.
+The Federal Government of Somalia, AMISOM and allied forces, including the United States, must ensure that their military campaigns against Al-Shabaab are carried out in strict adherence with IHL and IHRL.
 A coordinated political strategy aimed at countering violent extremism should also be implemented in order to prevent recruitment to Al-Shabaab and other armed groups.

 All alleged war crimes in Somalia must be properly investigated and the perpetrators held accountable, regardless of rank or affiliation.